Semicolonstartingtexts/conversationhubstandards/outline.md

-Detailed Outline of the Conversation Server Standards
+Detailed Outline of the Conversation Hub Standards

 System Priorities

-Conversation Server Standards
+Conversation Hub Standards

 The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities